tamaralsh/Staff-Management-System-GROUP-48/README.md

 ## Functionalities and Features
 ### Basic Features
 1. Create a new employee with employee ID, name, age, role and salary.
-2. Search for and delete and employee via their ID, name, age or role.
+2. Search for and delete and employee via their ID, name, age or role(position/job).
-3. Fire an employee.
+3. Fire an employee with delete function to delete their details.
 4. Edit the details of an existing employee.
 5. Search for all the employees with a salary higher than or lower than a user input (only employees with full access can do this).
-6. Allow adding user-defined attributes, the value of a new attribute of the existing employee should be empty or undefined.
+6. Allow adding user-defined attributes, the value of a new attribute of the existing employee will be empty.

 ### Additional Features
 1. Show a key performance indicator (KPI) leader board (Sorted by weighted score).
 2. Use of a user ID and password system (to restrict certain functions like edit/delete).
 3. Export all the employee information after updates to a local text file (.txt).
-4. Show extra employee information such as length of time at the company, date of birth, atttendance and work/education history.
+4. Show extra employee information such as length of time at the company, attendance and work/education history, along with the KPI ratings from the leaderboard to ease with process of pay-raise or pay-cut.

 ## Assumptions
-Every employee is assigned a 6-digit ID and a password.
-The first index of the 6-digit employee ID will determine whether the employee is allowed to create a new employee, edit employee information and delete employee.
-If the first index is "1", the employee has restricted access to the system and if the first index is "2", the employee has full access to the system.
+- Every employee is assigned with a random 6-digit ID and a password when you create a new employee detail
+- The first index of the employee ID will determine whether the employee is allowed to access higher authority functions.
+- If first index is "2", employee will have access to high authority functions such as :
+    - Create a new employee
+    - Edit employee information
+    - Delete employee
+    - Search salary function
+- If the first index is "1", employee will have access to basic functions such as:
+    - Search by name
+    - Search by employee ID
+    - Search by job position
+    - Show KPI leaderboard

 ## General Instructions
 ### Requisites
 This program is a C++11 standard program.
-It will run in a C++11 standard complier i.e., Atom in a Ubuntu Linux environment.
+It will run in a C++11 standard compiler i.e., Atom in a Ubuntu Linux environment.
 ### Input and output specifications
-Input files **must be named** _**"Employee_Details.txt"**_ (contains employee details in the order of: name, employee ID, date of birth, time joined the company, position/role, contact number, email, status, attendance, education/work history), _**"UserIDpass.txt"**_ (stores all the employee IDs and passwords) and _**"kpi.txt"**_ (stores KPI information).
+Input files **must be named** _**"Employee_Details.txt"**_ (contains employee details in the order of: name, employee ID, date of birth, time joined the company, position/role, contact number, email, status, attendance, education/work history, additional attributes), _**"UserIDpass.txt"**_ (stores all the employee IDs and passwords) and _**"kpi.txt"**_ (stores KPI information).

 In the _**"Employee_Details.txt"**_ file, a '//' is written at the end of an employee's information to distinguish information between different employees.

 If any employee information is updated, the newly updated information will be outputed to the _**"Employee_Details.txt"**_ file for future use.

 ### Compilation and execution instructions
 To compile this program, type _make file_ in the terminal in a Linux environment.
 Once the compilation is successful, type _./main_ to run the program.

+Output messages of instructions will be shown in the screen along with the flow of the program. **Follow strictly to the instructions given as entering words which are not in the options might cause the program to work inaccurately.**

 ## Contributors
 - Tamara Lee Su Hui [3035548922]